nortikin/sverchok/docs/nodes/beta/viewer_draw_mk2.rst

 - Vertex, Edges, Faces displays can be toggled.
 - Defining Normal of Brigtness Source (N panel)
 - ``Faux Transparancy`` via dotted edges or checkered polygons.
+- optional forced tesselation
 - bake and bake all.

+**draws using display lists**

 Uses OpenGL display list to cache the drawing function.
-This optimizes viewport rotation speeds and behaviour.
+This optimizes for rotating the viewport around static geometry.
 Changing the geometry clears the display cache, with big geometry inputs you may notice some lag on the intial draw + cache.

+**forced tesselation**

+Allows better display for concave polygons, by turning all faces with more than 4 verts into triangles.
+In this mode Edges will still draw the boundary of the original polygon and not the new tesselated polygon edges.

 Inputs
 ------